rollbear/trompeloeil/README.md

 TEST(work_returns_the_string_obtained_from_I_foo_and_calls_I_bar)
 {
-  using trompeloeil::_; // wildcard for matching any value
+  using trompeloeil::_; // wild card for matching any value

   auto raw_i = new MI("word");
   CUT out(raw_i);